 - Qantas-operated international business class lounges

-For example, a regular Qantas Club member (or Gold frequent flyer) taking a Qantas flight from Sydney to Melbourne would normally have access to the Sydney domestic Qantas Club with one complimentary guest: but with an Annual Guest Card, can bring two guests instead of one.
+For example, a regular Qantas Club member (or Gold frequent flyer) taking a Qantas flight from Brisbane to Darwin would normally have access to the Brisbane domestic Qantas Club with one complimentary guest: but with an Annual Guest Card, can bring two guests instead.

-However, Annual Guests Cards are not valid in any other lounge types, even if the host has access themselves.
-This includes:
+However, Annual Guests Cards are not valid in any other lounge types – such as Qantas First Lounges and partner airline lounges abroad – even if the host has access themselves.

 Qantas Club Annual Guest Card: lounge locations

-As Annual Guest Cards aren’t valid in domestic business class lounges, Qantas Platinum-grade frequent flyers may choose to downgrade themselves to the Qantas Club to be joined by a third guest – being the two that are normally permitted, plus an extra via the Annual Guest Card.
+As Annual Guest Cards aren’t valid in domestic Business Lounges, Qantas Platinum-grade frequent flyers may choose to downgrade themselves to the Qantas Club to be joined by a third guest – being the two that are normally permitted, plus an extra via the Annual Guest Card.

 Purchasing a Qantas Club Annual Guest Card

-As Annual Guest Cards aren’t offered for sale via the Qantas website, you’ll need to call Qantas on 131 131 between 7am and 7pm (Sydney time) Monday to Saturday, and press ‘2’ for the Qantas Club team.
+Annual Guest Cards aren’t offered for sale via the Qantas website, so you’ll need to call Qantas on 131 131 between 7am and 7pm (AEST) Monday to Saturday, and press ‘2’ for the Qantas Club team.

 Have your membership details and credit card handy, or your Qantas PIN if spending your Qantas Points instead.

-However, it should be said that 50,000 Qantas Points – the asking price of an Annual Guest Card – would otherwise be enough for an upgrade from economy to business class on flights like Sydney-Singapore, which may present better overall value than a $350 cash saving.
+However, it should be said that 50,000 Qantas Points – the asking price of an Annual Guest Card – doesn't provide the best value in covering what's otherwise a $350 fee, versus using these points to book flights or secure upgrades.